Contact Us | Site Map | Quick Links

 16+ ACT Reading AND ACT English AND B or higher (not B-) in most recent high school English course; OR

-2.7+ high school cumulative unweighted GPA after 5 or more semesters AND B or higher (not B-) in most recent high school English course
+2.7+ high school cumulative unweighted GPA after 5 or more semesters AND B or higher (not B-) in most recent high school English course; OR

 Systemwide English Course Placement Measures Committee